 This method can be effective, as you quickly plug the holes in your finances rather than spreading your income across several debts and paying more interest for longer.
 The key to getting this right is to stay disciplined with repayments and not take out any more loans while others are outstanding.

 4. Make at Least One Large Payment Over the Term

-If you’re struggling with any of the above, one large lump sum payment a year will still positively affect your term time and your interest owed.
+If you’re struggling with any of the above, one large lump sum payment a year will still positively affect your term time and interest owed.
 The sooner you can make that big deposit land, the sooner that sweet debt freedom will be in reach.

 5. Refinance Your Loan

 Just like you can negotiate a better car price, you can negotiate the term of your loan and a lower interest rate on your loan.
 Speak to your loan provider and see if you can arrange a lower monthly payment or a shorter term.
 Even better, try to ask for both.
 However, don’t refinance if you’re only allowed to lower your monthly repayments and increase your term.
 This will mean more time in debt and more money wasted on interest.

 6. Don’t Skip Payments

 Some auto loan providers allow you to skip a payment or two each year but don’t be tempted.
 Interest still accumulates during this time, so all you’re doing adds time to your term and increases the amount you owe to the lender.

 You avoid additional interest and late fees by never skipping a loan payment.
 You can apply this to student loans or any current loan amount.